iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 | Softmax | only 1.0% SM throughput and extremely low eligible-warp rate                           |
 | `PV`    | high SM/L1 utilization, but significant memory-dependency stalls remain                |

-The important point is that the baseline is **not simply limited by raw DRAM bandwidth**.
+The baseline is **not simply DRAM-bandwidth bound**.

-Instead, it suffers from a combination of inefficient memory accesses, insufficient parallelism, long dependency chains, and lack of explicit data reuse.
+Its performance is limited by inefficient memory access, low parallelism, long dependency chains, and poor data reuse.

 Detailed profiler metrics and stall analysis are documented separately: